sahu-mukul/Program1/README.md

 1-Create a folder<br>
 2-copy all the three file into the folder<br>
 3-Open the VS code editor<br>
+4-Open the terminal
-4-First run the javac Main.java command<br>
+5-First run the javac Main.java command<br>
-5-Then run the java Main command to get the output<br>
+6-Then run the java Main command to get the output<br>